jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 19
+- Spent a long time today looking at various cloud GPU offerings.
+I still think Llambda is probably the best there is.
+Can spin up a system with decent vram for a decent price, although there isn't really any way to run a container on it for any length of time, besides just running the container.
+I did see some instructions to setup kubernetes on a Llambda GPU instance, but that seems overkill.
+- I spent a fair bit of time poking around at possibilities with Azure too, but it's much the same as the rest - any relatively decent GPU compute for a containerized application costs money and in many cases, it's very difficult to find a region that has the right GPU available.
+I even found that the pricing page wasn't quite correct listing out which regions had what...
+Additionally, there are the limits that need to be setup properly etc..
+- Paperspace (now owned by Digital Ocean) is a good option too but when I went to select a relatively mediocre GPU setup, it said I wasn't authorized and I had to request authorization.
+Too much trouble...
+- I'm very much looking forward to a time when cloud GPU is much less expensive and more attainable for average folks like me :)

+## February 18
+- Finished the [Chatbots with RAG: LangChain Full Walkthrough](https://www.youtube.com/watch?v=LhnCsygAvzY&t=1443) tutorial.
+Made a RAG and more!
+Honestly, great tutorial.
+This was my first time working with a vector database, Pinecone and LangChain.
+Actually that's not entirely true - I have used LangChain previously but not
 ## February 17
 - Started going through the [Chatbots with RAG: LangChain Full Walkthrough](https://www.youtube.com/watch?v=LhnCsygAvzY&t=1443) tutorial.
 Really good.
 Will add my version of the jupyter notebook to this repo when I'm done.
 - Came across a post on Threads that linked to this gem on Hugging Face : [The Open Source AI Cookbook](https://huggingface.co/learn/cookbook/index).
 It's a collection of notebooks illustrating practical aspects of building AI applications and solving various machine learning tasks using open-source tools and models.